KaranChandekar/Verify-account-ui/readme.md

 | Border Color         | ![#3498db](https://via.placeholder.com/10/3498db?text=+) #3498db |
 | Info Background      | ![#eaeaea](https://via.placeholder.com/10/eaeaea?text=+) #eaeaea |
 | Info Color           | ![#777](https://via.placeholder.com/10/777?text=+) #777          |

+## Contributing

+Contributions are always welcome!

+See `contributing.md` for ways to get started.

+I welcome all contributions.
+You can submit any ideas as pull requests or as GitHub issues.
+If you'd like to improve code, have a good time! :)